~ ARCTICPEAK ~

 Upper frequency limit (MHz): Calculated

-Upper frequency limit with Ln+11 as last element: Total length with Ln+11 as last element:
+Upper frequency limit with Ln+11 as last element: Total lenght with Ln+11 as last element:

-Upper frequency limit with Ln+10 as last element: Total length with Ln+10 as last element:
+Upper frequency limit with Ln+10 as last element: Total lenght with Ln+10 as last element:

-Upper frequency limit with Ln+9 as last element: Total length with Ln+9 as last element:
+Upper frequency limit with Ln+9 as last element: Total lenght with Ln+9 as last element:

-Upper frequency limit with Ln+7 as last element: Total length with Ln+7 as last element:
+Upper frequency limit with Ln+7 as last element: Total lenght with Ln+7 as last element:

-Upper frequency limit with Ln+6 as last element: Total length with Ln+6 as last element:
+Upper frequency limit with Ln+6 as last element: Total lenght with Ln+6 as last element:

-Upper frequency limit with Ln+5 as last element: Total length with Ln+5 as last element:
+Upper frequency limit with Ln+5 as last element: Total lenght with Ln+5 as last element:

 Back to ARCTICPEAK main page.